 An interesting way to effectively lower your annual expenses and save on your budget is to pay your bills in advance using your 2019 tax refund.
 If you know what your bills will be for the next several months, such as any reoccurring expenses, use your 2019 tax refund to pay them ahead of time or put the money into an account where you can pay the bills as they come in.

 By paying your bills ahead of time, you’ll have more money at the end of the month to allocate elsewhere.
-I recommend picking one or more bills such that you can spread your 2019 tax refund out across as many months as possible, versus paying every bill of a single month.
+I recommend picking one or more bills so you can spread your 2019 tax refund out across as many months as possible, versus paying every bill of a single month.
 That way, you can save over the long haul and pace yourself.

 6. Donate Your Tax Refund